OluwaGB/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-task 0 functions changes the poimters assigned value to 98
+task 1 functions swaps the value of two integers